The Great Pacific Garbage Patch (GPGP) is the largest accumulation zone of ocean plastic waste in the world.

 20. Each system will use the natural ocean currents to collect up to three tons of debris per week;

-21. All plastic retrieved from the GPGP will be recycled and used to produce B2C products;
+21. All plastic retrieved from the GPGP is recycled and used to produce B2C products;

 22. The first ocean prototype was successfully tested in 2016 on the North Sea;